Skip to content Skip to footer

 Poor Posture

-Sustained poor posture, such as slouching at a desk or improper lifting techniques, can place uneven pressure on the spinal discs.
+Sustained poor posture, such as slouching at a desk or using improper lifting techniques, can place uneven pressure on the spinal discs.
+Over time, this added strain may contribute to changes in the spine’s structure and increase the likelihood of developing spine-related issues, particularly when combined with repetitive movements or prolonged sitting.

 Symptoms of Degenerative Disc Disease